(also, editor, proofreader, translator, historian)Contact me now

 A mini e-commerce application built with Rails 4.2.
 Features include the ability to register and login; admin authorization, for accessing products and categories, and adding new products; money formatting made uniform across site; the number of items in cart is updated in navbar; "Add" button added to product details; a "Sold Out" flag added to products when quantity is zero.
 In addition, I wrote 25 different tests using rspec for unit testing and capybara for feature/integration testing.
 Here is the github link.

 SeeO2 is a website that tracks local air quality: once implemented, users can buy or build their own air quality monitors and link them to our site.
 Users can click on a marker and learn the AQ in that locale.
 They can also see historical data for that location.
 The site is built with React, employing Google APIs.
 Backend uses node, express, and postgres for db.
-The site is deployed here.
 The github link is here.

 "Dear Mark, I warmly thank you for your excellent work....
 It has been a great pleasure to collaborate with you!"